Bursaries are available for students whose parents, without financial assistance, would not be able to send their daughter to the College.

 If an application is successful parents must complete a new assessment form each year to confirm that their financial circumstances have not changed.

 Parents may apply for short term help at any point during the year.
 Normally, applications for long term bursaries will be considered in February for an award the following September so parents seeking assistance for Year 10 should apply in Year 9.
 Please note that it may take several weeks for your application to be processed.
-Completed application forms, certified by the Tax Office will need to be returned to the College by the third week of February.
+Completed application forms, certified by the Tax Office will need to be returned to the College by the beginning of February.
 In order to be able to meet the deadline, parents will need to ensure that their income tax return, showing the previous year’s income and the application form are completed and submitted to the Tax Office as early as possible in January.